Crashedmind/MyTechieBits.com/content/posts/SoftwareAssurance/index.md

 ![costofdefect](costofdefect.png)
 For cost reasons we want to find defects ASAP i.e. not have to wait for a scan on a nightly build or a release etc...

-This can be code as code is being typed at development type e.g. https://www.sonarlint.org/ (Both SonarLint and SonarQube rely on the same static source code analyzers) e.g. For C/C++ code, I use VSCode on Linux and use Cppcheck plugin to check as I type.
+This can be done as code is being typed at development type e.g. https://www.sonarlint.org/ (Both SonarLint and SonarQube rely on the same static source code analyzers) e.g. For C/C++ code, I use VSCode on Linux and use Cppcheck plugin to check as I type.